vmware/vic-product/installer/docs/DESIGN.md

 server, powering down the Guest OS of the old appliance, moving the data disk(s) from the old appliance to the new appliance, and powering on the new appliance.

-After power on, an appliance upgrade script will be run (currently run by user via SSH) to perform upgrade and data migration of each component by calling a component upgrade script for each component.
+After power on, an appliance upgrade script will be run via SSH to perform upgrade and data migration of each component by calling a component upgrade script for each component.